highdee11/node-blog-api-sandbox/README.md

-Here's the revised README template without specific API URLs:

----

-# My Node.js Express API with Sequelize and MySQL
+# Node.js Express API with Sequelize and MySQL

 ## Overview